Quick Facts - MS in Ayurvedic Sciences

 Prerequisites - MS in Ayurvedic Sciences

-As ayurvedic medicine is not yet licensed in any state in the United States, entrance to the program at this time will be limited to professionals who are currently licensed in another health care discipline (allopathic medicine, naturopathic medicine, acupuncture, osteopathic medicine, nurse practitioner, physical therapist (DPT), physician’s assistant or chiropractic medicine.) as well as current Bastyr University students who are enrolled in the naturopathic medicine or acupuncture and Oriental medicine programs.
+Because ayurvedic medicine is not yet licensed in any state in the United States, entrance to the program is limited to professionals who are currently licensed in another health care discipline (conventional medicine, naturopathic medicine, acupuncture, osteopathic medicine, nurse practitioner, physical therapist (DPT), physician’s assistant or chiropractic medicine.) as well as current Bastyr University students who are enrolled in the naturopathic medicine or acupuncture and Oriental medicine programs.

 Completion of a bachelor’s degree from a regionally accredited college or university is required; no specific major is advised.
 In addition to a strong preparation in the sciences, a broad background in the humanities and liberal arts is encouraged.
 Prerequisite coursework is used to determine a student’s preparation for the program.
 No credit is given for prerequisite coursework earning a C- or lower.